Fans could need to be double vaccinated to go to Premier League matches

 Earlier this week, it was announced that by the end of September the passports will be compulsory for crowded venues in England – including nightclubs.

-All 92 professional football clubs in England are set to be affected by the incoming policy, sparking financial concerns for lower-league teams who rely on match day cash to make a profit.
+All 92 professional football clubs in England are set to be affected by the incoming policy, sparking financial concerns for lower-league teams who rely on matchday cash to make a profit.

-It comes amid proposals to ramp up a social media campaign aimed at boosting uptake among 18- to 30-year-olds, stressing the link between inoculation and the ability to go on holiday, as three million of them are yet to receive a single dose.
+It comes amid proposals to ramp up a social media campaign aimed at boosting uptake among 18- to 30-year-olds, stressing the link between inoculation and the ability to go on holiday, as 3 million of them are yet to receive a single dose.

 England manager Gareth Southgate on Saturday shared a video message, encouraging young people to get vaccinated.
 “We know the last 18 months have been incredibly difficult for everybody and there’s no doubt that the vaccination programme is our best route out of this problem,” he said.

-“So, I just wanted to say how important it is [and] if you haven’t had your vaccine yet to get and get it done.”
+“So, I just wanted to say how important it is [and] if you haven’t had your vaccine yet to get it done.”

 The shadow sport secretary last night criticised the Tories’ “disruptive” plans, blaming the government’s indecisiveness for the lack of a strategy for businesses.